 Project Objectives

 We quantified fire extent and distribution in Ericaceous shrublands of the Bale-Arsi massif over a 42 year time period (1973-2015), utilizing the entire Landsat record.
-We validated and results and filled data gaps with the Moderate Resolution Imaging Spectroradiometer Burned Area product, as well as ancillary fire records collected in the field.
+We validated the? results and filled data gaps with the Moderate Resolution Imaging Spectroradiometer (MODIS) Burned Area product, as well as ancillary fire records collected in the field.
 Our goal was to provide the most complete record of the extent of past fires in the region, while offering a novel methodology for repeated application in Ethiopia and other regions.

 Study Period and Area

 The study period for this project was January, 1973 - June, 2015.
 We focused our research on the dry season each year, from January to March, when the majority of burning occurs.
-The study area is located in south-central Ethiopia and comprises the Bale-Arsi massif, Sanetti Plateau, and surrounding lowlands (WRS1 Landsat Scene Path 180, Row 55; WRS2 Landsat Scene Paths 167 and 168, Row 55.
+The study area was located in south-central Ethiopia and comprises the Bale-Arsi massif, Sanetti Plateau, and surrounding lowlands (WRS1 Landsat Scene Path 180, Row 55; WRS2 Landsat Scene Paths 167 and 168, Row 55.

 [Will insert study area map in final draft]